barakeel/arithmetic_datasets/README.md

 These are the datasets accompanying the paper
-"Tree Neural Network in HOL4".
+"Tree Neural Networks in HOL4".

 ## Datasets